Alexis de Tocqueville: Democracy in America

 In Democracy in America, published in 1835, Tocqueville wrote of the New World and its burgeoning democratic order.
 Observing from the perspective of a detached social scientist, Tocqueville wrote of his travels through the United States in the early 19th century when the Market Revolution, Western expansion and Jacksonian democracy were radically transforming the fabric of American life.

-As emphasized in Introduction to Book I, the purpose of the work is somewhat beyond the American democracy itself, which was rather an illustration to the philosophical claim that democracy is an effect of industrialization.
-In a sense, Tocqueville anticipated Marx’s viewpoint that history is determined by development and changes of socio-economic conditions — the so-called formations that are described by specific productive forces and relations of production.
-This focus on the philosophy of history justifies a certain ambiguity in using the word 'democracy' and explains why Tocqueville even ignores the intents of the Founding Fathers of the United States regarding the American political system:

 According to political scientist Joshua Kaplan, one purpose of writing Democracy in America was to help the people of France get a better understanding of their position between a fading aristocratic order and an emerging democratic order and to help them sort out the confusion.
-Tocqueville saw democracy as an equation that balanced liberty and equality, concern for the individual as well as for the community.
+Tocqueville saw democracy as an enterprise that balanced liberty and equality, concern for the individual as well as for the community.
+On a negative note, Tocqueville remarked that "in democracies manners are never so refined as amongst aristocratic nations."

 Tocqueville was an ardent supporter of liberty.
-"I have a passionate love for liberty, law, and respect for rights", he wrote.
-"I am neither of the revolutionary party nor of the conservative. [...]
-Liberty is my foremost passion".
-He wrote of "Political Consequences of the Social State of the Anglo-Americans" by saying: "But one also finds in the human heart a depraved taste for equality, which impels the weak to want to bring the strong down to their level, and which reduces men to preferring equality in servitude to inequality in freedom".
+He wrote: "I have a passionate love for liberty, law, and respect for rights.
+I am neither of the revolutionary party nor of the conservative. ...
+Liberty is my foremost passion."
+He wrote of "Political Consequences of the Social State of the Anglo-Americans" by saying: "But one also finds in the human heart a depraved taste for equality, which impels the weak to want to bring the strong down to their level, and which reduces men to preferring equality in servitude to inequality in freedom."